Sick at Christmas

 No one shall be subject to torture or to inhuman or degrading treatment or punishment.

-So if a state removes a resident’s liberty and therefore also his/her autonomy to seek healthcare as they see fit, that same state should provide him/her with a decent standard of offender healthcare.
+So if a state removes a resident’s liberty and therefore also his/her autonomy to seek healthcare as (s)he sees fit, then that same state should provide him/her with a decent standard of offender healthcare.

-The states that don’t provide substantive or even any official offender healthcare often use the well worn argument that they just can’t afford it.
-Yet many of these same states imprison the most people.
-Their judicial systems need to imprison far less people, bailing most people before court and making far more use of non-custodial sentencing.
-And the vast amount of money saved would more than cover the provision of offender healthcare for those whose incarceration is deemed essential.
+Many of the states that don’t provide their detainees with substantive or even any official offender healthcare use the well worn argument that it is just too expensive.
+Yet many of these same countries imprison the most people, at great cost.
+Their judicial systems could imprison far less people: they could bail most pre-trial detainees, and hand out more non-custodial sentences.
+Of course, such changes would need much willingness, inter-government departmental liaison, likely some law changes regarding non-custodial sentencing, and much time.
+But eventually, the vast amount of money saved would more than cover the provision of offender healthcare for those whose detention is deemed essential.

 Dr Rachael Pickering is our Chief Medical Officer.
 Her views do not necessarily represent those of Integritas Healthcare.
 If you’d like to help our work, all donations towards our winter appeal are most gratefully received.